 That's understandable.
-Many people like Donald Trump have made a fortune in real estate.
-Of course, many people, like Donald Trump, have gone broke in real estate, too.
+Many people have made a fortune in real estate.
+Of course, many people have gone broke in real estate, too.

 In deciding whether to invest in rental property, there are three major questions to answer.
 How much can I earn with rental property?
 Do I have what it takes to be a good landlord?
 And how do other options compare?

 Tracking appreciation of real estate is difficult.
-Zillow, a site specializing in home values, expected values to appreciate a bit better than 5% for 2013.
+Realtor.com expected values to appreciate at 3.9% for 2017.

 Their projections varied considerably by region.
-No city in Wyoming was included in the Zillow report.
-But you might be able to find something for your area in a different study or report.
+There wasn't any mention of Wyoming, but "Western metros in the U.S. are forecast to see a price increase of 5.8 percent and sales increase of 4.7 percent, much higher than the U.S. overall."
+You might be able to find something for your area in a different study or report.

 Remember that your results will probably be a multiple of whatever return occurs.
 Unless you'd be paying all cash, your real estate investment would be leveraged.